 Webbing anchors: efficient rigging and 16mm testing

-What’s in this webbing anchors post?
+What’s in this post?
 The basics for webbing anchors: So you know why you are using webbing anchors, what to use, set up and four ways of rigging.
-How to rig webbing anchors efficiently: Get the right (minimum) webbing length, rather than halfway through a rigging job finding out you are short and have […]
+How to rig webbing anchors efficiently: Get the right (minimum) webbing length, rather than halfway through a rigging job finding out you are short and have to start […]

 Floating anchors: But what if the anchor blows?